Q. Credit from Other Universities

 - Students seeking outside credit should be prepared to furnish a copy of the course syllabus, as well as essays and examinations written in the course.
 In some cases, a letter from the instructor of the course may be required, or the student may be asked to pass an examination on the material of the course.
 Such information may be particularly necessary in the case of study at a foreign university.

 - Study undertaken in the United States must be at a four-year accredited institution that grants a bachelor’s degree in the arts and sciences.
+Extension schools usually do not meet these requirements, and so courses taken at extension schools normally do not qualify for credit.
 Foreign study must be completed at a university or other approved institution.
 Credit may be awarded only for work done while a student was officially enrolled at such an institution, and cannot be given for any work completed independently of such formal enrollment.

 - In order for credit to be given for a course completed at another college or university, the course must carry a value of at least three semester credit hours; if the course is taken at an institution on the quarter system, it must carry a value of at least four-and-one-half quarter units.